Ethelior/AnyTone878-SY2CRI/README.md

 Personal Codeplug DE SY2CRI

-Change the RadioID and you will be fine.. !
+Change the RadioID / APRS Settings and you will be fine.. !